Ruth Page (ballerina): Ruth Page Civic Ballet

 The Ruth Page Civic Ballet is the official youth training performance company of the Ruth Page School of Dance and one of its Artists In-Residence.
 The company of talented young dancers is now in its 16th season and was founded in 1998 by Larry and Dolores Long, the original directors of the Ruth Page School of Dance.

 Serving as a bridge between ballet training and professional performance, the Ruth Page Civic Ballet provides performance opportunities for advanced dance students from the School as a means of continuing their training.
 Members of the company will train in this program before moving on to national and international professional dance companies.
 The Civic's dancers are joined in performances by notable guest artists and choreographers, expanding their sphere of professional work.

-Central to the Civic's performance schedule since 2003 is the annual presentation of The Nutcracker.
-Originally presented in the Arie Crown Theatre from 1965 to 1997, the Ruth Page Civic Ballet performances recreates Ruth Page's beloved original full-length staging.
-Exquisite dancing, stunning costumes and magical settings in the Land of Snow and the Kingdom of the Sweets, "The Nutcracker" promises world-class entertainment and holiday joy for children of all ages.
+The annual presentation of The Nutcracker has been a part of the Civic's performance schedule since 2003.
+The Ruth Page Civic Ballet production recreates Ruth Page's original full-length staging.